nbarikipoulos/poppy-robot-core/README.md

 Note, once the Poppy switches on and ready (green light blinking), the __init__ command must be performed first.

 Next to the CLI uses, this module allows users writing their own (simple) scripts to test more complex actions such as some motions, and so on as explained [here](#Writing-your-own-Scripts).
-A set of examples are provided [there](##Examples)
+A set of ready-to-use examples are provided in another [repository](https://github.com/nbarikipoulos/poppy-examples).

 ## Getting Started